 When you’re self-hosting with WordPress.org, you’ll have to fork out a monthly fee for your hosting service.

-The exact cost depends on the provider you use, but you can find quality cheap WordPress hosting for as little as ~$4 per month.
-And you can even find fairly reliable free WordPress hosting if you’re on a shoestring budget.
+The exact cost depends on the provider you use, but you can find quality cheap WordPress hosting for as little as $2.75 per month.

 On top of that, you’ll have to purchase your own domain name.
 Again, the exact cost ranges, but setting aside ~$10-15 per year should do it.